fabbbiob/TrainingContent/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/Lab.md

      }
      ```
      > Notice how the route handler takes in an optional parameter for the page number.
 This will be used to implement paging for the controller.
 Right now the page size is small, set to 10, for demonstration purposes.
-Also notice how the repository has a public property `ModePagesAvailable` that indicates if there are more pages of results as reported by Microsoft Graph API.
+Also notice how the repository has a public property `ModePagesAvailable` that indicates if there are more pages of results as reported by Microsoft Graph.

   2. Update the view to display the messages list.
     1. Within the `MailController` class, right click the `View()` at the end of the `Index()` method and select **Add View**.